 |430||Accounting Theory (3).
 Prereq: ACC 313-314.

 The capstone course of the accounting major studies the development of accounting standards by FASB.
 Accounting controversies are evaluated using FASB's theoretical statements and biblical principles.
-(Spring only)
+(Offered on demand)

 |437||Cost Accounting II(3).
 Prereq: ACC 213-214, and 337.